| Why submit my site? The most frequently asked pages on the web

 months.
 Some smaller searchengines index in a shorter

 timeframe, but the major ones take this time.
+Unless you pay for your submission.
+Major

 searchengines like Altavista, Lycos, Looksmart and Inktomi